8 QUESTIONS TO ASK INSURANCE ADJUSTERS

 Question 4: If I give a recorded statement, can I then get a recorded statement from your insured (the person who caused my harm)?

 Answer: Guess what the insurance adjuster will tell you if you ask for a quid pro quo on the recorded statements?
 You guessed it.
 Insurance adjusters will not share any information with you that harms their company’s financial interests.
 If the other driver tells the adjuster in a recorded statement that he was texting or he dropped his coffee at the time of the accident, it doesn’t take a rocket scientist to know that the insurance company is going to withhold that recorded statement.
 On the other hand, if you make such a statement, it will be played back to you every time you complain about how unfair the adjuster is being in his/her settlement negotiations.
-When you eventually must sue the other driver after you have been low-balled repeatedly, the other driver will then have a savvy insurance defense attorney preparing him for deposition and court proceedings.
+When you eventually must sue the other driver after you have been low-balled repeatedly, the other driver will then have a savvy insurance defense attorney preparing him/her for deposition and court proceedings.

 Question 5: Why do I have to give you an unrestricted medical authorization before I can settle the claim?